-The first bonding option above (SIO/2) is the preferred version for most applications.
-The pin descriptions are as follows:
+The first bonding option above (SIO-2) is the preferred version for most applications.
+The Chip-Carrier package version, having a 44-pin facility, resume the three bonding option configurations.
+It is named Z8444 (figure 7).
+The pin description are as follows:

-B/\overline{A} .
-Channel A or B Select (input, High selects Channel B).
+B/A. Channel A Or B Select (Input, High selects Channel B).
 This input defines which channel is accessed during a data transfer between the CPU and the SIO.
-Address bit A_0 from the CPU is often used for the selection function.
+Address bit Ao from the CPU is often used for the selection function.